-When you’re writing specs on, say, a 3/4-ton long-bed diesel pickup, the transmission selection process centers on one key question: manual or automatic?
+When you’re writing specs on a 3/4-ton long-bed diesel pickup, the transmission selection process centers on one key question: manual or automatic?
 And usually, you have only one manual transmission and one automatic compatible with the one available diesel engine.

 - Will it be used for pickup and delivery with a lot of starting and stopping?
-Or will the truck do more on-highway straight-line driving?
+Or more on-highway straight-line driving?

 - Will the truck be used for off-road construction, where parking speeds are most important?
 Or will on-highway cruising speed be most important?

-When clear about the truck’s purpose, you can narrow the options of the transmissions that fit those functions.
+When clear about the truck’s purpose, you can narrow the number of options of the transmissions that fit those functions.

 2. What are the Truck Trailering Requirements?